roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 ## [Modules](#modules) {#modules}

 Each `.roc` file is a separate module and contains Roc code for different purposes.
-There are all of the different types of modules that Roc suppports;
+Here are all of the different types of modules that Roc suppports;

-- **Builtins** provide functions which are automatically imported into every module.
+- **Builtins** provide functions that are automatically imported into every module.
 - **Applications** are combined with a platform and compiled into an executable.
 - **Interfaces** provide functions which can be imported into other modules.
 - **Packages** organise modules to share functionality across applications and platforms.